-The table illustrates that the determination of the leptonic parameters requires global analysis of the data from the different experiments.
-Over the years these analyses have been in the hands of a few phenomenological groups.
+The table illustrates that the determination of the leptonic parameters requires global analyses of the data from the different experiments.
+Over the years, these analyses have been in the hands of a few phenomenological groups.
 We show in Table 14.7 the results from the latest analyses in Refs.
-[187-190].
-For the sake of comparison all results are presented in the convention of the listing section as described above.
+[180-183].
+For the sake of comparison, all results are presented in the convention of the listing section as described above.

 The table illustrates the dependence of the present determination of the parameters on variations of the statistical analysis performed by the different groups and on the data samples included.
-In that last respect the main difference resides on the results from Super-Kamiokande atmospheric data [94] which, at present, can only be included in these analysis by directly adding the $\chi^2$ tabulated $\chi^2$ map provided by the experiment.
+In that last respect, the main difference resides in the results from Super-Kamiokande atmospheric data [94] which, at present, can only be included in this analysis by directly adding the χ^2 tabulated χ^2 map provided by the experiment.

-Altogether the different analysis find consistent results, in particular on the better known parameters, $\theta{12}$ , $\theta{13}$ and $\Delta m{21}^2$ and $|\Delta m{32}^2|$ .
-The issues which still require clarification are: the mass ordering discrimination, the determination of $\theta{23}$ and the leptonic CP phase $\delta{CP}$ :
+Altogether the different analyses find consistent results, in particular on the better-known parameters, θ{12} , θ{13} and Δm{21}^2 and $|\Delta m{32}^2|$.
+The issues which still require clarification are the mass ordering discrimination, the determination of θ{23} and the leptonic CP phase δ{CP} :

 - In all analyses the best fit is for the normal mass ordering.
-Inverted ordering is disfavoured with a $\Delta \chi^2$ which ranges from slightly above $2\sigma$ driven by the interplay of long-baseline accelerator and short-baseline reactor data to $3\sigma$ when adding the atmospheric $\chi^2$ table from Ref.
-[94]. - All analyses find some preference for the second octant of $\theta{23}$ but with statistical significance still well below $3\sigma$ . - The best fit for the complex phase in NO is at $\delta{\rm CP} \sim 120^{\circ}$ but CP conservation (for $\delta{\rm CP} \sim 180^{\circ}$ ) is still allowed at a confidence level (CL) of $1-2\sigma$ .
-We notice that, at present, the significance of CP violation in the global analysis is reduced with respect to that reported by T2K [191] because NOvA data does not show a significant indication of CP violation.
+Inverted ordering is disfavoured with a $\Delta \chi^2$, which ranges from slightly above 1.5σ driven by the interplay of long-baseline accelerator and short-baseline reactor data to 2.5σ when adding the atmospheric χ^2 table from Ref.
+[184]. - There is no statistically significant preference for the octact of θ{23} in any of the analysis. - The best fit for the complex phase in NO is at $\delta{\rm CP} \sim 200^{\circ}$.
+CP conservation (for $\delta{\rm CP} \sim 180^{\circ}$) is allowed at a confidence level (CL) of 1-2 σ .

-Table 14.7: $3\nu$ oscillation parameters obtained from different global analysis of neutrino data.
-In all cases the numbers labeled as NO (IO) are obtained assuming NO (IO), i.e., relative to the respective local minimum.
-SK-ATM makes reference to the tabulated $\chi^2$ map from the Super-Kamiokande analysis of their data in Ref.
-[94].
+Table 14.7: 3ν oscillation parameters obtained from different global analyses of neutrino data.
+In all cases, the numbers labeled as NO (IO) are obtained assuming NO (IO), i.e., relative to the respective local minimum.
+SK-ATM makes reference to the tabulated χ^2 map from the Super-Kamiokande analysis of their data in Ref.
+[184].